 A nice feature of the Icefield Skywalk is its wheelchair accessibility; handicapped users can get the same thrilling views.
 The only other area it’s possible to do this is at the Banff Gondola, managed by the same company, so we applaud them for making natural beauty more accessible to all.

-When is the Columbia Icefield Skywalk open?
+When is the Columbia Icefield Skywalk Open?

 The Icefield Skywalk closes in the winter months due to dangers on the Icefield Parkway in the winter and decreased demand.
 However, it opens in the spring and runs until the fall.